Aaron-Bopp/Obsidian-notes/AIO/SecondBrain/EvergreenNotes/Is your self-talk bullying you or bodyguarding you.md

 ##### [[Is your self-talk bullying you or bodyguarding you]] `=length([[Is your self-talk bullying you or bodyguarding you]].file.inlinks) + length([[Is your self-talk bullying you or bodyguarding you]].file.outlinks)`

-With enough practice, you'll be able to tell if your self-talk is coming from an Internal Bully or from your Bodyguard.
+With enough practice, you'll be able to tell if your [[self]]-talk is coming from an Internal Bully or from your Bodyguard.
 The key is to ask yourself:
-- Which words are being used in my self-talk?
+- Which words are being used in my [[self]]-talk?
-- What is the tone and intention of my self-talk?
+- What is the tone and intention of my [[self]]-talk?
 #TO/DO/WRITE/ANSWER

 ### <hr class="footnote"/>